daraghbyrne/diotlabs-v1/3-working-with-sensors/sensors.md

 In your Maker Kit you have a bunch of sensors included.
 These are:

-{% include figure.html src="../images/temp.jpg" caption="TMP36" class="small right" %}
+{% include figure.html src="../images/temp.jpg" caption="Temperature Sensor" class="small right" %}

 #### Temperature Sensor

+The DS18B20 is an easy to use one wire digital thermometer with up to 12-bit measurement resolution.
+It works with low voltage from 3.0V to 5.5V DC.
+It doesn't need any external calibration and can measure a temperature range of -55°C to +125°C with an accuracy of ±0.5°C (from -10°C to +85°C).
+It uses the OneWire protocol for digital sensing.

-The TMP36 is a low voltage, precision centigrade (C) temperature sensor.
+[comment]: <> The TMP36 is a low voltage, precision centigrade (C) temperature sensor.
 It provides a voltage output that is linearly proportional to the Celsius (centigrade) temperature.
 The TMP36 does not require any external calibration to provide typical accuracies of ±1°C at +25°C and ±2°C over the −40°C to +125°C temperature range.

 {% include figure.html src="../images/mk-pir.jpg" caption="PIR" class="small right" %}